-This evolution is also played out in the social struggle over teaching evolution in America.
+This evolution also plays out in the social struggle over teaching evolution in America.
 (Virtually the only first world country where this is an issue.)
-First there was creationism, and after that was struck down by the courts it evolved into “creation science.”
+First, there was creationism, and after that was struck down by the courts it evolved into “creation science.”
 When this oxymoron was struck down by the courts, “intelligent design” appeared.
-Now that teaching ID in science classes has been struck down by American courts (because it’s not science), I won’t be surprised to see the argument morph to “fine tuning.”
-And when that gets struck down the creationist argument nT evolve into, “grounder of being.”
+Now that teaching ID in science classes has been struck down by American courts (because it’s not science), I won’t be surprised to see the argument morph to “fine-tuning.”
+And when that gets struck down the creationist argument might evolve into, “grounder of being.”

-Refuting these amorphous ideas is certainly exhausting.
-As Antony Flew taught me long ago, if a belief is not in principle falsifiable, it is essentially empty.
+Refuting these amorphous ideas is exhausting.
+But, as Antony Flew taught me long ago in “Theology and Falsification, if a belief is not in principle falsifiable, it’s essentially empty.

 So save your life’s energy for other battles.
-Neither another’s beliefs nor attitudes are open to much change.
-If someone believes an angel actually led Joseph Smith to uncover some gold plates, or that when eating bread and drinking wine they are actually eating the body and blood of a 2000 year old dead man, then they probably aren’t going to be open to reasoning.
+Neither another’s beliefs nor their attitudes are open to much change.
+If someone believes an angel actually led Joseph Smith to uncover some gold plates, or that when eating bread and drinking wine they are actually eating the body and blood of a 2000-year-old dead man, then they probably aren’t going to be open to reasoning.
 Life is just too short to explain to them why such beliefs are self-evidently delusional.
 Similarly with attitudes.
-It may be silly to be an optimist in a certain situation, but your aren’t likely to change another’s attitudes so you might as well save your breath.
+It may be silly to be an optimist in a certain situation, but you aren’t likely to change another’s attitudes so you might as well save your breath.

 On the other hand, if someone believes that their god is the ground of being, or in some other esoteric theology, then it is hard to show them their beliefs are silly because those beliefs are cryptic.
 Again you must decide whether you want to spend your time in the byzantine labyrinth of theology or in the light of reason and science.
 I prefer the latter.